The following content areas are available:

-Note: I highly recommend listening to podcasts sped up.
-Your brain processes audio information faster than most people talk, so if you've ever found yourself daydreaming while in class or church despite being genuinely interested in the subject, you probably were listening too slow.
-For the first time through, I'd recommend 1.5x speed.
+Note: I highly recommend listening to the lectures sped up at least 1.5x.
+Your brain processes audio information faster than most people talk.
+(If you’ve ever found yourself daydreaming while in class or church despite being genuinely interested in the subject, you probably were listening too slow.)
+For the first time through, I’d recommend 1.5x speed.
 For a second (or third) run, I suggest 1.75x or 2x.

 There are two ways to speed up sound.
 Change the pitch or change the tempo.
 You want a program that will speed up the tempo without speeding up the pitch to avoid the chipmunk effect.
 VLC on the computer (Windows, Mac, and Linux) can do this.
-Itunes and many Android apps can also do this.
+Itunes (on the iOS but not Mac or PC) and many Android apps can also do this.